How Do You Want to Show Up in Life?

 That’s the best part.
 You can decide to claim the fruits of the spirit and grow them until you are bursting with all that goodness!

-Yet, at times, it probably seems like we act in the exact opposite of someone that is filled with the fruits from the spirit.
+Yet, at times, it probably seems like we act in the exact opposite of someone that is filled with the fruits from the spirit or intentional in how we feel.

 It’s very common to get our feelings hurt.
 Someone does or says something and we feel hurt or even mad.
 Then we begin acting and reacting in ways that are not our best selves.